+'''

-The customer xxxx xxxx is satisfied with the terms of the sales xxxx.
-Please call to confirm at 718-223-7896.
+The customer XXXX XXXX is satisfied with the terms of the sales XXXX.
+Please call to confirm at YYYY.

+'''

-"Bob," "Jones," and "agreement" are redacted.
+"Bob", "Jones", "agreement" and the phone number are redacted.

 Full Name

 The Full Name algorithm (introduced in Masking Engine version 6.0.8.0) has a logic of recognizing the parts of the input related to the First and Last names, as well as treating the particles (which are imported from the chained Last Name algorithm instance).
 Last Name also has a logic of limiting the number of masked first names (removing the rest), as well as smart trimming of the result (masked) output to the required length.